-Perhaps you dream of emulating other successful online businesses in your niche.
-However, you can’t do that unless you know the tactics they’re employing.
+You probably dream of emulating other successful online businesses in your niche.
+But you can’t do that unless you know the tactics they’re employing.

-That’s where Similar Web proves invaluable; it’s one of the best SEO Chrome extensions for competitive research.
+That’s where Similar Web proves invaluable.
+I think it’s one of the best SEO Chrome extensions for competitive research.

 With Similar Web, you can get traffic and key metrics, and in-depth statistics for every website, like: